pareshppp/smol-course/README.md

 # a smol course

 This is a practical course on aligning language models for your specific use case.
 It's a handy way to get started with aligning language models, because everything runs on most local machines.
 There are minimal GPU requirements and no paid services.
-The course is based on the [SmolLM3](https://huggingface.co/blog/smollm3) series of models, but you can transfer the skills you learn here to larger models or other small language models.
+The course is built around the [SmolLM3](https://huggingface.co/blog/smollm3) and [SmolVLM2](https://huggingface.co/blog/smolvlm2) models, but the skills you'll learn can be applied to larger models or other small LLMs/VLMs as well.

 <div style="background: linear-gradient(to right, #e0f7fa, #e1bee7, orange); padding: 20px; border-radius: 5px; margin-bottom: 20px; color: purple;">
     <h2>smol course v2 is live!</h2>